Maxwell21/UT_GameEventSystem/README.md

 Type: ActorComponent

 Function: The goal of the GameEventComponent is to listen some event tags and when a GameEvent has been update and an GameEventComponent listen this GameEvent a delegate event of the GameEventComponent will be called.
-It's really useful when you have actors (world object) who listen an event and react when some changment happens, for example a quest marker above a character displaying when the GameEvent become acive.
+It's really useful when you have actors (world object) who listen an event and react when some change happens, for example a quest marker above a character displaying when the GameEvent become active.

 ### GameEventContainer
 Type: DataAsset

-Function: Contains only all GameEvent.
+Function: Contains only all GameEvent in an array property.

 ### GameEventManager
 Type: Actor